List of Rick and Morty characters: Space Beth

 Space Beth Sanchez (voiced by Sarah Chalke) is another version of Beth presented as either the real Beth Smith, having elected to go to space and leave a clone on Earth in "The ABC's of Beth", or a clone herself, whom Rick sent to space after the real Beth elected to remain on Earth, with the status of which Beth is a clone and which is real remaining ambiguous throughout the series, on the character's official introduction in "Star Mort Rickturn of the Jerri".
 Regardless, "Space Beth" (known as "Space Mom" to Morty and Summer) is depicted as fighting a new and improved version of the Galactic Federation, having usurped Rick as the "Most Wanted" in the galaxy.
 However, Rick erased his memory so that he does not remember which Beth is the original and which is the clone, which results in both Beths not caring about the truth or about Rick.
 The episode "Hot Rick" reveals that Space Beth has a metal skull and a robotic spine that can be fixed as seen when Rick found that Beth snapped the neck of Space Beth and revived her by fixing her up.

 Elle Smith

-Elle Smith (voiced by Hitomi Sasaki, Luci Christian), born Alien Elle, is the lone survivor of an alien species who perceive all conceivable future branches of time.
-Introduced in Rick and Morty: The Anime, after falling in love with her reality's version of Morty, "Space Morty", who then died tragically, she had her reality's Rick reverse the entropy of time in an attempt to create an alternate reality in which Morty wouldn't die, as a result manifesting herself across infinity as a human, bearing Morty's daughter, Maria Smith.
+Elle Smith (voiced by Hitomi Sasaki in the Japanese version, Luci Christian in the English dub), born Alien Elle, is the lone survivor of an alien species who perceive all conceivable future branches of time.
+Introduced in Rick and Morty: The Anime, after falling in love with her reality's version of Morty named "Space Morty", who then died tragically, she had her reality's Rick reverse the entropy of time in an attempt to create an alternate reality in which Morty wouldn't die, as a result manifesting herself across infinity as a human, bearing Morty's daughter, Maria Smith.

+Main characters in President Curtis

+Andre Curtis

+President Andre Curtis (voiced by Keith David) is the President of the United States.
+While being jovial and friendly when not on the job, Curtis becomes a burden to Rick and Morty due to his frequent requests for their help in dealing with alien threats.
+Rick influences Curtis's decisions via the Rick-made robot owner of a BBQ restaurant the President frequents.

+Roe Banks

+Roe Banks (voiced by Stephanie Beatriz) is the White House Chief of Staff with cybernetics in her hair due to being a cyborg.
+This was the result of an accident at NuMind that occurred during an FBI raid.

+Francis O'Doyle

+Francis O'Doyle (voiced by Jim Rash) is a special agent in the United States Secret Service.
+He is by the book and is described to be part-leprechaun.